Scoliosis and Spinal Deformities

 • Surgery

-We’ll create a care plan that minimizes the number of visits a patient needs to make, while also providing all the support needed.
+We’ll create a care plan that minimizes the number of visits a patient needs to make, while also providing all the necessary support.

 UT Southwestern conducts clinical trials aimed at improving the diagnosis and treatment of spinal deformities.
 Talk with our doctors to see if a clinical trial is available.